webmeshproj/webmesh/doc/configuration.md

                              These routes are advertised to all peers.
 If the node is not allowed to put routes in the mesh, the node will be unable to join.

-    --mesh.wireguard-endpoints        Comma separated list of additional WireGuard endpoints to broadcast when joining a cluster.
     --mesh.zone-awareness-id        Zone awareness ID.
 If set, the server will prioritize peer endpoints in the same zone.

 Authentication Configurations: